Why you need to know the best online Will Canada has!

 - Two former experienced estate lawyers founded it.

-- Available in Ontario (ON), British Columbia (BC), Alberta (AB), Manitoba (MB), Saskatchewan (SK), Nova Scotia (NS), and Prince Edward Island (PEI); with more provinces on the way.
-Their goal is to be Canada wide by the end of 2021.
+- Available in Ontario (ON), British Columbia (BC), Alberta (AB), Manitoba (MB), Saskatchewan (SK), Nova Scotia (NS), Prince Edward Island (PEI), New Brunswick (NB) and Newfoundland (NFLD); with more provinces on the way.
+Their goal is to be Canada-wide in a couple of months.

 - Services Offered: Wills, Power of Attorneys, Affidavits of Execution.